-Medical supplies 20% of the Medicareapproved amount.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Medical supplies \$0 copayment for items that cost \$0 to \$99 based on the Medicare-approved amount.
+20% of the Medicare- approved amount for items with a cost of \$100 or more.
 Therapeutic radiological procedures (such as Radiation Therapy, Gamma Knife, and Cyber Knife procedures) 20% of the Medicareapproved amount.

-What you must pay when you get these services Services that are covered for you Outpatient diagnostic tests and therapeutic services and Diagnostic radiological supplies (continued) procedures (specialized scans such as CT.
-SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) 20% of the Medicareapproved amount.
-Prior authorization rules apply
+Diagnostic radiological procedures (specialized scans such as CT, SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) \$0 copayment Prior authorization rules apply